NetoPedro/netopedro.github.io/README.md

 Instead they follow a "downing.io/REPOSITORY-NAME-HERE" format.
 If the domain fails for some reason, you can still access my site by going to [https://jasond94.github.io](https://jasond94.github.io)

+Contact and Publication sections were adapted from https://github.com/jtrpinto/jtrpinto.github.io